ogpourya/audio2json/README.md

 > No API key is required to use this tool.
 It uses a free Google Speech-to-Text API endpoint provided by [pyTranscriber](https://github.com/raryelcostasouza/pyTranscriber/).
 > Accuracy depends entirely on the Google Speech-to-Text API 🤷‍♂️.

+> **Known Limitation:**
+> The audio file length should not exceed 30 seconds (this is the maximum limit, ideally shorter).
+However, there is no rate limit restriction in the API, so you can write a script to transcribe much longer files.
+This feature might be added natively in a future update.

 ## Features